-One can argue that the emergence of non-zero relative angular momentum is not so surprising because the presence of $\sigma^+$ microwave already breaks the time-reversal symmetry.
-However, we should note that the $\sigma^+$ microwave acts on the internal states while the finite relative angular momentum breaks the time-reveal symmetry in the spatial coordinate space.
-It requires an effect similar to spin-orbit coupling to transmit the effect of time-reversal symmetry breaking from the internal space to the spatial coordinate space, which is precisely the effect of the gauge field in this situation.
+The presence of $\sigma^+$ microwave breaks the time-reversal symmetry on the internal states.
+However, the finite relative angular momentum breaks the time-reversal symmetry in the spatial coordinate space.
+Hence, the two-body calculation reveals that the mutual gauge field is similar to spin-orbit coupling, which transmits the effect of time-reversal symmetry breaking from the internal space to the spatial coordinate space.
 In this sense, these two effects are similar.
 However, as we have emphasized at the beginning, conventional spin-orbit coupling is a single-particle physics, while this mutual gauge field occurs in the relative motion between any two molecules, which is an intrinsic interacting physics.
 With this intuition, we expect to detect the manifestation of this gauge field in many-body systems by looking at the breaking of time-reversal symmetry in terms of the spatial motion of molecules.
 For instance, in a Bose-Einstein condensate of microwave-shielded molecules, the critical rotational frequencies for generating vortices should be different between clockwise and anti-clockwise rotation.
 One should also expect to observe the classical Hall effect in this system.
-Measuring critical rotation frequency and classical Hall effect have been realized in atomic condensate before and can be straightforwardly applied to molecular condensate~\cite{Madison2000,Beeler2013}.
+Measuring critical rotation frequency and classical Hall effect has been realized in atomic condensate before and can be straightforwardly applied to molecular condensate~\cite{Madison2000,Beeler2013}.

 \textit{Concluding Remarks.} Having discussed the qualitative effect of the gauge field, here we emphasize that a quantitative study of such quantum many-body systems is highly challenging, to the extent that there is so far no protocol to write down reliably a Hamiltonian or Lagrangian.
 First of all, the mutual gauge field occurs between any pairs of molecules and couples to all relative coordinates, but we cannot write the kinetic energy term in the relative coordinates of all pairs since